forwardemail/forwardemail.net/app/views/faq/index.md

 15. If there are no recipients and there are no bounces, then we respond with a 550 error of "Invalid recipients".

 16. If there are recipients, then we iterate over them (grouped together by the same host) and deliver the emails.
 See the section [How do you handle email delivery issues](#how-do-you-handle-email-delivery-issues) below for more insight.

-If any errors occur while sending emails, then we will take the lowest error code used (e.g. 421 retry) and use that as the response code to the `DATA` command (see the next step).
+    * If any errors occur while sending emails, then we will store them in-memory for later processing.
+    * We will take the lowest error code (if any) from sending emails – and use that as the response code to the `DATA` command.
 This means that emails not delivered will typically be retried by the original sender, yet emails that were already delivered will not be re-sent the next time the message is sent (as we use [Fingerprinting](#how-do-you-determine-an-email-fingerprint)).
+    * If no errors occurred, then we will send a 250 successful SMTP response status code.
-A bounce is determined to be any delivery attempted that results in a status code of >= 500 (a permanent failure).
+    * A bounce is determined to be any delivery attempted that results in a status code that is >= 500 (permanent failures).

-17. If there are no bounces (permanent failures), then we will return a SMTP response status code of the lowest error code from non-permanent failures (or a 250 successful status code if there were none, e.g. if there were no >= 400 error codes received throughout delivery).
+17. If no bounces occurred (permanent failures), then we will return a SMTP response status code of the lowest error code from non-permanent failures (or a 250 successful status code if there were none).

-18. If there are bounces and the lowest bounce error code is < 500, then we will send bounce emails in the background.
-We will return the lowest bounce error status code to the sender – but if the lowest error status code is >= 500, then we do not send bounce emails (because if we did, then senders would receive a double bounce email, e.g. one from their outbound MTA, such as Gmail, and also one from us).
+18. If bounces did occur then we will send bounce emails in the background after returning the lowest of all error codes to the sender.
+However, if the lowest error code is >= 500, then we do not send any bounce emails.
+This is because if we did, then senders would receive a double bounce email (e.g. one from their outbound MTA, such as Gmail – and also one from us).
 See the section on [How do you protect against backscatter](#how-do-you-protect-against-backscatter) below for more insight.

 ## How do you handle email delivery issues